Sprint Omni-Channel Unification

 Everyone was doing the same three jobs—convert, upgrade, retain—but were going about it in completely different ways.

-Convert, Upgrade, and Retain.
-Each flow maps decision points, dependencies, and moments that matter most to the business and the user.
+I worked to capture decision points, dependencies, and moments that matter most to the business and the user.

 Strategic Design Interventions